pokusio/npx-hugo-gmented/documentation/stack/typescript/README.md

   * **`--target`** : that option helps us specify what is commonly called _"The `JavaScript` version"_, but should be called  called _"The `ECMAScript` version"_ :
     * that's the version of ECMAScript we want the compiler to use to generate JavaScript code.
     * So it won't necessarily spcify what kind of modularization will be used, but it never the less sets "The JavaSCript core version"
-    * As this article is written, we are middle 2022, so i will use `--target "es2022"`
+    * As this article is written, we are middle 2022, so i will use `--target "es2020"` : that, because TypeScript from 2021 is just one year old, can't speak too young, `2020` is old enough (to begin speaking, aka having a stable language a lot of people talk).
   * **`--moduleResolution `** :  That's about the type of modularization in the TypeScript code tyou write :
     * Specify how `TypeScript` looks up a file from a given module specifier.
     * one of: `classic`, `node`, `node16`, `nodenext`